istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/change-notes/index.md

 weight: 10
 ---

-# Release Notes

 ## Deprecation Notices

-These notices describe functionality that will be removed in a future release according to [Istio's deprecation policy](/about/feature-stages/#feature-phase-definitions).
+These notices describe functionality that will be removed in a future release according to [Istio's deprecation policy](/docs/releases/feature-stages/#feature-phase-definitions).
 Please consider upgrading your environment to remove the deprecated functionality.

 - **Deprecated** installation flags `values.global.arch` in favor of the affinity Kubernetes settings.
   ([Issue #30027](https://github.com/istio/istio/issues/30027))

 ## Traffic Management